kod3rsStore/Backend/README.md

-# Kod3rs Store Backend
+# Kod3rs Store (Backend)

+*This is the back-end repository of the Kod3rs Store project.
+For the front-end repository please see [this link](https://github.com/kod3rsStore/Frontend) To read the full documentation see our notes in [Notion](https://www.notion.so/Kod3rs-Store-c7223ee165974827b5577b7ce00967a3)*

-This project is a backend, developed in nodejs connecting a mysql database for kod3rsStore.
+Kod3rs Store is developed using Nodejs connecting a MySQL database.

-This server implement security with passport js using Json Web Tokens.
+This server implements security using Passport js using Json Web Tokens.

 ## Getting Started